CreRecombinase/DeepVariantPrediction/README.md

 # TODO

 1. Add more formatting method at `modules/submodules/variant2input/formatting`.
-Now only Pranav data format has been implemented (from GWAS study, see format at `test/`).
+Now only Pranav data format has been implemented (from GWAS study, see format at `test/`)
 2. ~Debug `modules/input2score.snakemake`~
 3. ~Debug `modules/score2performance.snakemake` first part and implement at least one performance report script~
 4. Add training snakemake script
+5. Enable running part of the rules on cluster

 # Attention